asagi4/comfyui-prompt-control/doc/syntax.md

 ### NOISE: Add noise to a prompt

-The function `NOISE(weight, seed)` adds some random noise into the prompt.
+The function `NOISE(weight, seed)` adds some random noise into the cond tensor.
 The seed is optional, and if not specified, the global RNG is used. `weight` should be between 0 and 1.

+The usefulness of this is questionable, but it wasn't difficult to implement, so here it is.

 ## Regional prompting